boge12/RunBridge/README.md

   - Make sure you stayed in **System Ready (solid green)** most of the workout.
   - Minor differences are normal; large ones may indicate a treadmill quirk.

+- **Cadence looks odd**
+  - Remember cadence is **estimated from speed**, not measured from your steps.
+  - If your watch offers another cadence source (wrist/HR, footpod), you can configure it to use that instead.

 If you’re stuck, send details (watch model, treadmill model, LED behavior, screenshots / photos) to `support@runbridge.dev`.

 ---